 The Adventures of Hiking Coronado Beach

 Another fabulous San Diego hike is on the beaches of Coronado.
-Here you will find humongous white sandy beaches to trek through to reach the water’s edge.
+You will find humongous white sandy beaches to trek through to reach the water’s edge.

 Coronado Beach has always been my children’s favorite, as they adore visiting the Hotel Del Coronado.
 There is so much rich history in Coronado, and I am happy that my children appreciate it so much.

 Our usual hike begins at the Coronado dog beach, and we make our way south to Gator Beach.

-It is important to mention that Gator Beach is part of Naval Amphibious Base Coronado; thus, you are unable to walk past the beach markers, or you may get a ticket.
+It is essential to mention that Gator Beach is part of the Naval Amphibious Base Coronado; thus, you cannot walk past the beach markers, or you may get a ticket.

 The beauty of Coronado Beach is that you can hike regardless of the tide because the beaches here are extensive.

 Coronado Dog Beach to Gator Beach– 2.2 miles, 4.4 miles round trip

-Amenities– There is a restroom located between Coronado Dog Beach and the Hotel del Coronado and inside the hotel.
+Amenities– There is a restroom between Coronado Dog Beach and the Hotel del Coronado inside the hotel.
 Also, there is an outside bar at the hotel.

 What to see–

 - native plants in the sand as well as a secret message in the dunes

 - S.S.
 Monte Carlo shipwreck, which you can see with a very low tide-found south of the Hotel del Coronado

 - the sand glittering in the sun due to large amounts of mica being present

 - Hotel Del Coronado- definitely go inside and have a look!

-- Gator Beach is used for the training of Navy Seals, so maybe they will be practicing.
+- Gator Beach is used to train Navy Seals, so maybe they will be practicing.

 So what did you think?
-Which of my picks for the best San Diego hikes has piqued your interest the most?
+Which of my picks for the best San Diego hikes has piqued your interest?
 I love them all; that is why I am inclined to share!
-And again, make sure to check out the tide chart before picking a location!
+And again, check out the tide chart before picking a location!